hoangduytran/blender-manual/manual/render/eevee/materials/settings.rst

 ===========

 Type of shadows used for a transparent surface.
-Eevee does not support colored shadow maps.
+EEVEE does not support colored shadow maps.

 Half transparent shadows can be produced by using hashed transparent shadows and a larger Soft value on the shadow map.